OlgaFlower/DateSense-Legal/PrivacyPolicy.en.md

 ## 9. Children's Privacy

-DateSense is not intended for children under the age of 13.
+SeeSi is not intended for children under the age of 13.

 We do not knowingly collect personal information from children under the age of 13.